Performance Articles For Developers

 For OData, limit the set ($filter or $top) if you're using an expensive $expand statement.
 If you've moved calculated fields to a separate page, then it's good practice to limit the set to get better performance.

-Use OData transaction $batch requests where relevant because they can reduce the number of requests the client needs to do when errors occur.
+Use OData transaction $batch requests where relevant.
+They can reduce the number of requests the client needs to do when errors occur.
 For more information, see Tips for working with the APIs - OData transactional $batch requests.

 Web service client performance